 When you’re done playing with the cat, come inside and enjoy the Olympic-sized swimming pool, which goes as deep at 4ft 6in.
 The pool area is great for families of all ages with the hot tub and a kiddie pool, too.
 There is also a sauna just outside of the pool area.

 Activities & Services at Lied Lodge

 Situated on the Arbor Day Farm, Lied Lodge gives easy access to many different attractions.
 You’ll get to enjoy many of the little footbridges throughout the woods on your way to Arbor Day Farms, which is only about a half-mile walk.

 One of our family’s favorite attractions is Tree Adventure.
 Over three acres, there are 11 different treehouses that are all connected.
 This means that you can travel to each tree house within the Tree Adventure via netting or a bridge in the canopy, all without ever touching the ground.

 You can book tree climbing during your stay.
 If you’re not keen on climbing up the tree with ropes and harnesses, you can climb a rope instead.
 Or, you might find a pop-up tent where they’re doing face painting.

 After enjoying the Tree Adventure, be sure to pick some apples.
 Our favorites were the Jonagold apples, which are enormous!
 You can buy bags to pick the apples, and there’s even a station for you to wash your hands when you’re done.
 Don’t forget to swing by the greenhouse to get your free tree sapling to plant once you get home!

 Lied Lodge also has spa services for your enjoyment.
 These include foot reflexology, Swedish massages, and body treatments.
 Their hours are limited, so you’ll want to inquire about special accommodations outside of regular hours if you can’t make an appointment then.

 There are several dining options to consider at Lied Lodge.
 The main restaurant is Timbers, and you can enjoy your meal inside or on the patio.
-We were so grateful to see an outside option because it can be a nightmare to eat at a restaurant with our little guy, who has sensory processing disorder.
+We were so grateful to see an outside option because it can be a nightmare to eat at a restaurant with our little guy, who has sensory processing disorder and autism.